 South Korea's central bank has kept its benchmark interest rate unchanged at a record low of point-five percent.

-The rate freeze comes as the bank aims to maintain its expansionary policy to offset the economic fallout from the COVID-19 pandemic.
+The rate freeze likely comes as the bank aims to maintain its expansionary policy to offset the economic fallout from the COVID-19 pandemic.